yuguangs/PS-SVDM/README.md

 # PS-SVDM
-Single-View Diffusion Model for Pseudo-Stereo 3D Object Detection in Autonomous Driving
+Part of Single-View Diffusion Model for Pseudo-Stereo 3D Object Detection in Autonomous Driving